This page contains more detailed information on maintaining your F-1 visa status than is found in the Summary of Requirements.

 - attend the school that issued the I-20 used to obtain the visa;

-- continue to carry a full course of study as defined by the program;usually, no fewer than 12 credits at the undergraduate level and no fewer than 9 credits at the graduate level;
+- continue to carry a full course of study as defined by the program;usually, no fewer than 12 credits at the undergraduate level or in the law school, and no fewer than 9 credits at the graduate level;

 a special note about online courses: U.S. Immigration regulations require that only ONE online three-credit class per semester can be used to count toward the minimum number of credits needed for full-time enrollment.
 If you need only one course to complete your program of studies, that course CANNOT be online or distance learning.